An intuitive construction of modular flow

 So far, we have shown that if there exists a Hamiltonian $H$ satisfying the KMS condition (definition \ref{def:KMS}), then it must be the modular Hamiltonian $K$.
 It is important to note that this does not tell us whether or not the modular Hamiltonian \textit{does} satisfy the KMS condition; all we know so far is that the modular operator is the only operator that could work in principle.
 It is easy to see from the identity $\Delta = S^{\dagger} S$ that we have $\Delta \ket{\Omega} = \ket{\Omega},$ so the modular Hamiltonian certainly satisfies property (i) of definition \ref{def:KMS}.
 The second property is the hard one to show --- we must show that for $a \in \A,$ we have

 This is Tomita's theorem; the proof is quite involved, and is the subject of the next section.
-To convince ourselves that it is actually worthwhile to prove this theorem, however, let us show that once we have proved Tomita's theorem, it will immediately follow that $K$ satisfies condition (iii) of the KMS condition, and therefore does indeed provide a completely general, unique, thermal arrow of time for an out-of-equilibrium state.
+To convince ourselves that it is actually worthwhile to prove this theorem, however, let us show that once we have proved Tomita's theorem, it will immediately follow that $K$ satisfies condition (iii) of the KMS condition, and therefore does indeed provide a completely general, unique, thermal time-evolution map for an out-of-equilibrium state.

 \begin{theorem}[Modular KMS] Let $\H$ be a Hilbert space, $\A$ a von Neumann algebra, $\ket{\Omega}$ a cyclic and separating state, $\Delta$ the modular operator, and $K = - \log \Delta$ the modular Hamiltonian.
 Suppose Tomita's theorem is true, so that we have